ttttcrngyblflpp/XZBLA/README.md

 # LXZBRA

-Emulates a gamepad input device for the purpose of playing Super Mash Bros Melee on Linux with a keyboard.
+Emulates gamepad inputs for the purpose of playing Super Mash Bros Melee on Linux with a keyboard.

+The layout is legal according to the controller addendum used at most tournaments that allow box-style controllers.

 ![LXZBRA Keyboard Layout](img/layout.png)